ptoribi/lightning/README.md

 ```bash
 $ git clone https://github.com/ptoribi/lightning.git
 ```
-* **or this forkfor the scenario verbaliser, which is not yet integrated in the original SW**
+* **or this fork for the scenario verbaliser and ARM68v8, which are not yet integrated in the original project**
 ```bash
 $ git clone https://github.com/paaguti/lightning.git
 ```